isomerpages/pmo-nccs/media/speeches/_posts/2025-02-28-post-Speech by Senior Minister Teo Chee Hean at the Committee of Supply Debate 2025.md

 of climate change; so that Singapore remains a sustainable, liveable, and thriving country for all our citizens, ready to grasp the new opportunities in a low-carbon world.</p>
-<p>37.
-So let us all work together and travel this journey together.
-Thank
+<p>So let us all work together and travel this journey together.
+Thank you,
-you, Sir.</p>
+Sir.</p>
 <hr>
 <p><sup>1 </sup>“Drivers of Climate Action: Politics, Economics, Nature”.
 <a href="https://www.nccs.gov.sg/opening-remarks-by-singapore-s-ambassador-for-climate-action-at-ecosperity-conversations/" rel="noopener nofollow" target="_blank">Opening Remarks by Singapore’s Ambassador for Climate Action at Ecosperity